University of Agriculture, Faisalabad: Department of Fibre and Textile Technology

-The department of Fibre Technology was established in the Faculty of Agriculture Engineering & Technology in 1964.
-It is the only department in the country which offers a master's degree programme in Fibre Technology.
+The Department of Fibre and Textile Technology was established in the Faculty of Agriculture Engineering & Technology in 1964.
+It is the only department in the country that offers a master's degree programme in Fibre Technology.
 The main objective of this department is to impart scientific knowledge and technological training to the students in the field of Fibre science, Textile Technology (spinning, knitting, dyeing, finishing, testing & quality control), pulp, paper and cardboard technology to meet the demands of the industry.